ellepannitto/my-website/content/blog/inputs.md

  css_class = ""
 +++
 _03mar2020_:
+I went to lesson today, there's this course, about innatism, I've been asked to follow.
+And it's actually probably a good thing, so that I can make my arguments about innatism a little more systematic.
+The thing is, there's a moodle plaform for the course, for materials and announcements... and I discovered today that we, phd students, cannot access these pages by default, I had to specifically ask the administration to grant me access.
+Yet another reason to why this place is disgusting, PhD students are not really considered students, access to resources is not a priority, they keep talking about how cool it is to be so multidisciplinary, and then things are mostly closed most of the times.
+I feel so super ashamed of be part of this place.

+After lunch, Lucio asked me: "Do you want me to stay here in Rovereto?".
+I learned to realize how paradoxical is my stay here.
+I couldn't say yes, how can I prevent him from living his life, that's the least of the things I want.
+I couldn't say no, should I lie about the fact that I want to build a stability together somewhere, plan the next 10 years rather than the next 3 weeks, think about how life will be like?

 Today I'm completely freezed again.
 Now I know that Lucio is leaving in 8 days, and I totally can't see the reason to be here, nor the reasons to go back.
 I feel like Mindy St. Claire, I should start behaving like her.

 _02mar2020_: